domarm-comat/pglive/README.md

 # Live pyqtgraph plot

-Pglive package adds support for thread-safe live plotting to pyqtgraph.
+Pglive package adds support for thread-safe live plotting based on pyqtgraph.
-It supports PyQt5, PyQt6, PySide2 and PySide6.
+It supports PyQt5, PyQt6 and PySide6.

 # Description #

-By default, pyqtgraph doesn't support live plotting.
-Aim of this package is to provide easy implementation of Line, Scatter and Bar Live plot.
-Every plot is connected with it's DataConnector, which sole purpose is to consume data points and manage data re-plotting.
+Pyqtgraph doesn't offer easy way to implement live plotting out of the box.
+The aim of PgLive module is to provide easy way of thread-safe live plotting.
+To do this, PgLive provides DataConnector object, which consumes data and manages data plotting.
 DataConnector interface provides Pause and Resume method, update rate and maximum number of plotted points.
-Each time data point is collected, call `DataConnector.cb_set_data` or `DataConnector.cb_append_data_point` callback.
-That's all You need to update plot with new data.
-Callbacks are Thread safe, so it works nicely in applications with multiple data collection Threads.
+All that needs to be done is to connect plots and data sources with DataConnector.
+Once data is collected, DataConnector is sending signals to the GUI main loop.

-**Focus on data collection and leave plotting to pglive.**
+**Focus on data handling - leave plotting to pglive.**

-To make firsts steps easy, package comes with many examples implemented in PyQt5 or PyQt6.
-Support for PySide2 and PySide6 was added in version 0.3.0.
+You can find many examples for PyQt5, PyQt6 or PySide6.

-# Code examples #
+# Code example #

 ```python
 import sys